GabrielDTB/classy/README.md

-Work in progress course query and information bot for Stevens Institute of Technology.
+Class query Discord bot for Stevens Institute of Technology.

+Supply your Discord bot token as the DISCORD_TOKEN environment variable.

+Caches responses and classes in ./cache on startup if they are are not already present.

+If you must delete the cache, startup will take some time to query all the courses since the requests are asynchronous but sequential.

+Pull requests welcome.

+<sub><sup>(Not affiliated in any way with Stevens Institute of Technology).</sup></sub>

 #### License